lakeff/ReinoCMDS2/README.md

   - Example: *.spawnhorse 10 10 10 false 1*
   - Shortcut: *.sh*
 - `banishhorse`
-  - will teleport all ghost horses to the eastern side of the incomplete zone.
+  - will teleport all ghost horses to the edge of the unused map beyond the gates in the nether.
 Useful for cleaning up ghost horses without killing them (despawn will kill them, making them unsummonable/dead)
   - Shortcut: *.bh*
+- `.teleporthorse (radius)`
+  - will teleport all dominated horses within the radius specified to your location.
+Useful for cleaning up horses that are stuck in walls or other objects or that are desynced.
+  - Example: *.teleporthorse 10*
 - `.despawnnpc (guid) (range)`
   - will kill any entity matching the ID specified.
 Use sparingly as this is an expensive call, and could cause minor lag depending.
 Just for the cases where you can't kill something by hand.
   - Example: *.despawnnpc CHAR_ChurchOfLight_Lightweaver 10*